OR13/draft-steele-spice-vcard-credentials/draft-steele-spice-vcard-credentials.md

 In the context of this document, key references are URIs.

-Any key transparency system capable of deliverying key material for a {{-URI}} MAY be used.
+Any key transparency system capable of deliverying key material for a URI as described in {{-URI}} MAY be used.

 ## Public Keys

-Section 6.8.1 of {{-VCARD}} defines how to embed a public key in a vCARD.
+Section 6.8.1 of {{-VCARD}} defines how to embed a key in a vCARD.

 The following informative example is provided: